jmrr/phd_thesis/Viva/preparation.md

  * Revise Fisher Vector: good resource in [VLCEAT page](http://www.vlfeat.org/api/fisher-fundamentals.html) and [^3]

-## 4. Appearance-based methods for visual localisation
+### 4. Appearance-based methods for visual localisation
  * Why probabilities of error in localisation are better performance metrics than PR or ROC curves (retrieval ones).
  * Great SLAM overview [Link](http://www.computervisionblog.com/2016/01/why-slam-matters-future-of-real-time.html)
-## 5. Modelling hippocampal place cells for visual localisation
+### 5. Modelling hippocampal place cells for visual localisation

  * Study concept of CNNs and biological inspiration
  * Study connection of CNN formulation for SF-GABOR with weight sharing -> TensorFlow?
  * Study RBFs.
 [Good video resource](https://www.youtube.com/watch?v=O8CfrnOPtLc), and [short paper](http://hermes.etc.upt.ro/docs/cercetare/articole/NafornitaI2.pdf)

+## From College's preparation videos:

+[] Prepare and possibly bring 10-12 key papers
+[] Prepare extra figures and bring them so you can further explain some topics.
+(Presentation images?)
+[] Be aware of the papers that have been published recently between the submission and the viva.
+[] Short 10-20 presentation can help prepare.

 ## References